ranfysvalle02/Interactive-RAG/README.md

 The **minimum relevance score** acts as a critical quality filter—like a bouncer at a club, it only lets in high-quality information.
 Vector search ranks results by similarity, assigning a score from 0 to 1.
 By setting a threshold (e.g., 0.80), you tell the agent to ignore any chunks that aren't a strong match for the query.

 This empowers your agent to confidently say, "I don't know," rather than trying to invent an answer from low-quality context.
-This is a hallmark of an intelligent system, preventing "garbage-in, garbage-out" scenarios.

 ### The Context Dial: `num_sources` (k)